Swimming at the 2016 Summer Olympics: Schedule

 Similar to previous Olympics since 2000, with the exception of 2008, the swimming program schedule occurred in two segments.
-For the pool events, prelims are held in the afternoon, followed by the semifinals and final in the evening and the night session (due to the substantial fees NBC has paid for rights to the Olympics, the IOC has allowed NBC to have influence on event scheduling to maximize U.S. television ratings when possible; NBC agreed to a $7.75 billion contract extension on May 7, 2014, to air the Olympics through the 2032 games and is also one of the major sources of revenue for the IOC).
+The prelims are held in the afternoon, followed by the semifinals and final in the evening and the night session (due to the substantial fees NBC has paid for rights to the Olympics, the IOC has allowed NBC to have influence on event scheduling to maximize U.S. television ratings when possible; NBC agreed to a $7.75 billion contract extension on May 7, 2014, to air the Olympics through the 2032 games and is also one of the major sources of revenue for the IOC).
 The dates in the table are for August.

 A = Afternoon session, starting at 13:00 local time (16:00 UTC).

 N = Night session, starting at 22:00 local time (01:00 UTC the next day).